M0WA/marsos/README.md

   * fdisk
   * debootstrap

-by default the build system needs access to the internet to download source code.
+by default the build system needs access to the internet to download source code. on a minimal debian stretch the following packages have to be installed:

+  * build-essential
+  * debootstrap
+  * kpartx
+  * bc

 i used a debian stretch minimal installation in a virtual machine to build the image with the following _minimum_ hardware settings: